 What you’ll need

-- Rice Krispie cereal – if you want to make these gluten free, you will not be able to use Kelloggs brand.
-Here are some other substitutions.
-With your left over Rice Krispies, try them in a S’more bar, or add chocolate and peanut butter, or throw them into some seven layer bars.
+- Rice Krispie cereal – you can use any brand of crispy rice cereal.
+With your leftover cereal, try them in a S’more bar, or add chocolate and peanut butter, or throw them into some seven layer bars.

-How do you make Best Rice Krispies Treats
+How do you make the Best Rice Krispies Treats

 The original Rice Krispie treat recipe calls for just 3 tablespoons of melted butter.
 Instead, we are increasing the butter and rather than just melting it, you’ll let it cook an additional 2 minutes or so until it’s golden brown.
-This only takes about 2 minutes.
+This only takes about 2 minutes, during which it will foam and then turn brown.
 You need to stand over the pan as it can go from brown to burnt in seconds.
 If you haven’t done this before I have step by step directions and tips to keep brown butter from burning.

 As soon as the butter starts to turn brown, add the marshmallows and stir until they have completely melted.